mattyPScode/Intune-Tools/README.md

 Intune Apps Analyzer is a professional PowerShell-based GUI tool designed for Microsoft Intune administrators to analyze mobile application assignments through Microsoft Graph API.

-The application provides a fast and intuitive way to inspect Include/Exclude group assignments, detect deployment conflicts, and export detailed reports for auditing and troubleshooting purposes.
+The application provides a fast and intuitive way to inspect Include/Exclude group assignments and export detailed reports for auditing and troubleshooting purposes.

 ---